keu/docs/software/migrate-to-runtime.md

 Astro Runtime builds on the reliability of Astronomer Certified (AC) with new features that center on usability and performance.

-Apache Airflow 2.5 will be the last Airflow version supported by AC.
-To avoid future disruptions, Astronomer recommends migrating Deployments from AC to Astro Runtime as soon as your organization is ready.

 Migrating a Deployment to Astro Runtime is similar to the standard upgrade process.
 There are no known disruptions when migrating a Deployment from AC to the equivalent version of Astro Runtime.

 ## Differences between Astro Runtime and Astronomer Certified